TBoneXX/01-Weekly-Challenge/README.md

 ### Accessibility

-Alt text descriptions were added to the pertininent images to ensure screen readers can capture the important information presented in each image.
+Alt text descriptions were added to the pertinent images to ensure screen readers can capture the important information presented in each image.

 ### HTML Structure and Semantics